 Examples of types of CP are

-CNS trauma or a severe systemic disorder (eg, stroke, meningitis, sepsis, dehydration) during early childhood (before age 2 yr) may also cause a CP syndrome.
+CNS trauma or a severe systemic disorder (eg, stroke, meningitis, sepsis, dehydration) during early childhood (before 2 years of age) may also cause CP.

 Before a specific syndrome develops, symptoms include lagging motor development and often persistent infantile reflex patterns, hyperreflexia, and altered muscle tone.

 Categories of cerebral palsy syndromes

 Syndromes are categorized mainly as one of the following, depending on which parts of the CNS are malformed or damaged:

 Spastic syndromes occur in > 70% of cases.
 Spasticity is a state of resistance to passive range of motion; resistance increases with increasing speed of that motion.
 It is due to upper motor neuron involvement and may mildly or severely affect motor function.
 These syndromes may cause hemiplegia, quadriplegia, diplegia, or paraplegia.
 Usually, deep tendon reflexes in affected limbs are increased, muscles are hypertonic, and voluntary movements are weak and poorly coordinated.
 Joint contractures develop, and joints may become misaligned.
 A scissors gait and toe walking are typical.
 In mild cases, impairment may occur only during certain activities (eg, running).
 Corticobulbar impairment of oral, lingual, and palatal movement, with consequent dysarthria or dysphagia, commonly occurs with quadriplegia.